Spring & Summer

-The Best Sundresses for Women Over 50, 60
+Best Sundresses for Women Over 40, 50+ Going on Vacation

 shop the look

-• Too bare – I see a lot of tiny spaghetti straps or an open back, leaving you feeling cold or wondering about a bra.
+• Too bare – I see a lot of sundresses with tiny spaghetti straps or open backs, which leave me feeling cold or stressed about a bra.

-• Too short – above the knee is perky, but thigh-high mini can leave you feeling too exposed, especially at our age when we are battling loose, crepey skin, age spots, veiny legs, and the rest.
+• Too short—Above the knee is perky, but a thigh-high mini can leave you feeling too exposed, especially when you have loose, crepey skin, age spots, veiny legs, and the rest—LOL!

-• Lack of support – many sundresses are made for going braless, which gets much harder to pull off as “the girls” head south
+• Lack of support – many sundresses are made for going braless, which is hard to pull off as “the girls” head south.
+Or maybe you find a strapless bra uncomfortable.

-• Sleeveless – many of us prefer to cover the arm jiggle, but most sundresses are sleeveless
+• Sleeveless – some of us prefer to cover the arm jiggle, or our arms get cold, but most sundresses are sleeveless.

-• Too junior – frills, smocking, ruffles, ditsy floral prints – all these things can make sundresses appear junior, and there is a lot of that out there these days!
+• Too junior – frills, smocking, ruffles, ditsy floral prints – all these things can make sundresses appear too little girly, and there is a lot of this type out there these days!

-• Too colorful/loud- Bright, bold colors are fun, but some gals at a certain age may find them to be too jarring next to an aging complexion; exceptionally bright prints
+• Too colorful/loud- Bright, bold colors are fun, and I love them, but some mature gals find them too jarring (especially busy, bright prints) next to their aging complexion.

 So what’s the solution?
 Look for these types of sundresses: